Trail Guide to The Little Beehive & Big Beehive Hikes

 Aside from the hike through Johnston Canyon off the Bow Valley Parkway, the hike to Lake Agnes is the most popular in all of Banff National Park.
 Despite this, you’ll be surprised by the number of people who do not choose to venture up to Lake Agnes from Lake Louise.
 It’s been said that nearly 80% of visitors to Banff, Yoho, and Jasper don’t venture further than 1 kilometer from the road or parking lots.

-As you progress through the hike, you’ll increasingly find yourself alone on the trail, and it’s possible to find some isolation along at different points along the hike.
+As you progress through the hike, you’ll increasingly find yourself alone on the trail, and it’s possible to find some isolation at different points along the hike.
 That being said, if you’re looking for peace and quiet, the Beehive Circuit Trails are not for you unless you’re the first up to the lake or the last one to descend for the day.

 Dogs and Kids on This Hike

 Dogs should be able to handle the trail just fine.
-Just keep in mind the hike is a lengthy one, so small dogs will struggle with the length while large dogs will handle the trail better.
+Just keep in mind the hike is a lengthy one, so small dogs will struggle with the length, while large dogs will handle the trail better.
 Also, remember dogs must always be on a leash in the national park for the safety of fellow hikers, the dog, and wildlife.

 Parking at Lake Louise

-The toughest part of the Beehive hike may not be the hike itself but scoring parking at Lake Louise.
+The toughest part of the Beehive hike may not be the hike itself, but scoring parking at Lake Louise.
 It is best to use the Parks Canada Park and Ride System (the Lake Louise shuttle) rather than fighting for parking in the summer.

 Cell Service at Lake Louise